isomerpages/pa-bukitcanberra/_volunteer-programmes/Arts & Heritage/Sembawang Heritage Ambassadors.md

 		<td>
 			<b>Requirements:</b><br>
 			a) Able to communicate in English<br>
-b) Physically fit to conduct heritage trails
+b) Fit to work and conduct heritage trails
 		</td>
 	</tr>
 </table>